 - Cases involving unlawful penalty clauses.

 As junior to David Elvin QC, Tom advised a developer on a complicated highways dispute with the local authority.
-As a pupil, Tom also worked on cases involving misrepresentation, proprietary estoppel, rectification and a variety of equitable remedies.

 Tom has appeared in the SCCO in assessments of solicitor client costs under the Solicitors Act 1974, as well as providing advice and drafting in relation to the status of solicitors’ bills.